unimapper/unimapper.github.io/docs/reference/query.md

 }
 ~~~

-> **Tip!** Method name of custom query is generated from class base name, but you can change it manually by overloading method *getName()*, but remember that resulted query name must be unique!
+> Method name of custom query is generated from class base name, but you can change it manually by overloading method *getName()*, but remember that resulted query name must be unique!